KatyBrown/CIAlign/man/user_guide.md

 CIAlign is a command line tool which performs various functions to clean and analyse a multiple sequence alignment (MSA).

+Sign up [here](https://t.co/tTyxFV6LR2) for updates when a new feature is added to CIAlign

 The tool is designed to be highly customisable, allowing users to specify exactly which functions to run and which settings to use.
 It is also transparent, generating a clear log file and alignment markup showing exactly how the alignment has changed and what has been removed by which function.

 This allows the user to: